 One amazing step this movie takes is to create a full-sized model of the monster.
 Even though it's strapped down and can barely move, the realism is kicked up a couple of notches.

 Sean, little jerk that he is, stows away aboard the ship and attempts to free the monster (who is dubbed Gorgo by the circus).
 This will earn him a ticket to the rest of the movie, dressed in a jacket and tie.
 It's about here that Joe and Sam's opinions on the situation begins to split.
-Joe buys a fancy car and enjoys the good life, Sam moves into a caravan on the circus grounds to keep an eye on things, and also quasi-adopts Sean (i.e. he lives with him in the caravan, hopefully to guard against clown sodomy).
-What's nice is they both still keep drinking.
+Joe buys a fancy car and enjoys the good life, while Sam's conscience creeps up on him.
+He moves into a caravan on the circus grounds to keep an eye on things, and also quasi-adopts Sean so he can have the one other person around who agrees with him.
+What's nice is Joe and Sam can still agree that drinking all the time is the best.

 You know it's all going to hell, and it does so in a spectacular fashion.
 Gorgo's 200-foot-tall mom shows up on the Irish coast and stomps everyone in town.
 She then follows the scent trail left in Gorgo's wake due to the constant hosedowns (thanks a lot, science).
 Sam and Joe consult the authorities, Sam suggests freeing Gorgo while Joe rants "What the hell's the matter with you?
 This is the twentieth century.
 There must be some way of handling an overgrown animal!"
 The general in charge then politely dismisses them, saying they have all the misplaced hubris they need.